-Sex workers who have been subjected to violence while performing a sexual act can file charges against their assailant under Article 456 and the following articles of the Turkish Penal Code.
+Sex workers who have been subjected to violence while performing a sexual act can file charges against their assailant under Article 102 of the Turkish Penal Code.
 Until 1990, Article 438 of the Penal Code provided for a reduction of one-third in the punishment of rapists if the victim was a sex worker.
 In 1990, this article was cancelled as a result of widespread protests and intensive efforts by the women's movement.